 How to get the discount: Sign up for Apple Music and then enter your .edu email address.

-Treehouse is a great place to learn how to code.
-But what if you also want to learn cooking, computer animation, or music production?
-If that sounds like you, you should definitely check out Skillshare.
+In that case, you should check out Skillshare.
 They have over 20,000 courses on pretty much any skill you would want to learn.
 If you can explain it using a video, Skillshare probably has a course on it.

 How to get the discount: Sign up for Skillshare here.

-Okay, so the library is as much a collection of resources as it is a service, but it can provide you with lots of helpful perks.
-Sure, there are books and databases to help you write research papers, but did you know that your library likely has access to movies, magazines, online training libraries like Lynda, and even rare historical artifacts?
+The library is as much a collection of resources as it is a service, but it can provide you with lots of helpful perks.
+Sure, there are books and databases to help you write research papers, but did you know that your library likely has access to movies, magazines, online training libraries like LinkedIn Learning, and even rare historical artifacts?

 The cost of these services alone would be thousands of dollars if you bought them individually, but you’ve already paid for all of them with your tuition.
 So take advantage of them!